top of page

 It's time to HAVE A HUG!

-Words and melody: Mavis de Mierre
+Words and melody (The Clock Says Tick Tock): Mavis de Mierre

 © the Estate of Mavis de Mierre